From observations to complexity of quantum states via unsupervised learning

 In our analysis, we consider families of quantum states $\hat\rho_{\boldsymbol\lambda}$ parametrized by a potentially high-dimensional parameter $\boldsymbol\lambda$.
-Our training data set consists of observations $O_{\rho_{\boldsymbol\lambda}}(\boldsymbol\alpha)$ for a sample of parameters $\boldsymbol\lambda$.
-By optimizing the reconstruction objective \eqref{eq:reconstruction_loss} with autoencoder networks, we gain insights about the effective complexity of $\hat\rho_{\boldsymbol\lambda}$ that is relevant for local observations.
+Individual training data elements are given by observations $\{O_{\rho_{\boldsymbol\lambda}}(\boldsymbol\alpha)|\boldsymbol\alpha\in\{0,x,y,z\}^{|\mathcal S|}\}$ for sampled parameters $\boldsymbol\lambda$.
+By optimizing the reconstruction objective \eqref{eq:reconstruction_loss} with autoencoder networks, we gain insights about the effective \neww{local} complexity of $\hat\rho_{\boldsymbol\lambda}$ that is relevant for local observations.
 The complexity is quantified through the number of latent variables required for faithful reconstruction according to Eq.~\eqref{eq:reconstruction_loss}.
 For this procedure it is crucial to exhaustively sample the space of states $\hat \rho_{\boldsymbol\lambda}$ in order to avoid detecting spurious low-dimensional representations.

-\paragraph{Steady states of closed systems and Hamiltonian reconstruction.} As a first test bed, we consider (generalized) Gibbs ensembles ((G)GEs) of spin-1/2 quantum Ising model (QIM)
+\paragraph{Idealized steady states of closed systems and Hamiltonian reconstruction.} As a first test bed, we consider (generalized) Gibbs ensembles ((G)GEs) of the spin-1/2 quantum Ising model (QIM)

-which is a paradigmatic quantum many-body model, approximately realized also in quantum simulators \cite{kim11,islam11,labuhn16,zhang17,Ebadi2020,Scholl2020}.
+relevant for quantum simulators \cite{kim11,islam11,labuhn16,zhang17,Ebadi2020,Scholl2020}.
 For $h_z=0$, the QIM \eqref{eq:ising_hamiltonian} is integrable, featuring an extensive set of mutually commuting local charges $\hat C_i$ (see SM \cite{SM}), one of which is the Hamiltonian \cite{grady82}.
-Conservation laws play a crucial role in the long-time description of excited integrable/chaotic systems, when reduced density matrices become indistinguishable from GGEs/GEs of the form \cite{rigol2007,vidmar16,essler16}
+Conservation laws play a crucial role in the long-time description of excited integrable/chaotic systems, \neww{Fig.~\ref{fig:dynamics_scheme}(i)}, when reduced density matrices become indistinguishable from GGEs/GEs of the form \cite{rigol2007,vidmar16,essler16}

 Although long-time states show volume law entanglement entropy \cite{calabrese2005,alba18}, local observables are (for most practical purposes) determined by a few Lagrange parameters $\lambda_i$.
 Our goal is to detect these simple parametrizations.